 The 8 Fundamental hardware include Computer Case, CPU, Hard Drive, Graphics Card, MotherBoard, RAM, Power Supply Unit, and Cooling unit.

 Let’s see the function of each of these hardware components.

-A case is a computer house.
-It is a plastic or a metallic box that house the rest of the computer components.
+- The Computer Case: A case is a computer house.
+It is a plastic or a metallic box that houses the rest of the computer components.

 The case is specially made to accommodate all other components including those connecting from outside.

 Therefore, you will find the case with space to allow other components to connect.
 Other computer components are mounted to the case using screws.

 2. Power Supply Unit (PSU): PSU is a combination of the AC to DC converter and the charging unit that we plug into the power sockets.